elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 - What do we need to figure out in order to decide whether we should give someone a ticket?
 How do we divide that into steps?
 - What variables do we need to declare in our program?
 - What is the mathematical `boolean` expression for this idea?

-## Expected inputs and outputs

-- if someone's speed is above the speed limit, the program should output `"ticket for YOU, be more careful next time"`.
-- if someone's speed is under the speed limit, the program should output `"Keep doing what you're doing.
-Have a lovely day <3"`

-# Next Class ...

-Input validation, more on constants, && intro to LOOPS